aicheye/docs/lab-reports/ucm/main.typ

 = Introduction
 == Purpose
-This report seeks to examine the effect of centripetal force on variables essential to uniform circular motion.
+This report seeks to examine the relationship between centripetal force and variables essential to uniform circular motion.

 == Question
 What is the relationship between centripetal force and: